-For the pilot, we are looking for improvement activity to start early in 2018.
-For proposals where activity starts in January, a significant part of the funded programme of work (preferably at least half, as measured by cost) should be completed by 31 March 2018.
-In exceptional circumstances, where an applicant college can demonstrate that this timeframe would seriously affect value for money, or where for other reasons it is not possible to begin improvement activity by early February, we may approve applications that have a smaller proportion of work taking place by 31 March.
+For the pilot, we look for improvement activity to start early in 2018.
+For proposals whose activity starts in January, a significant part of the funded programme of work (preferably at least half, as measured by cost) should be completed by 31 March 2018.
+For those applications that are approved in February, we expect that a substantially smaller proportion of work will have taken place by 31 March 2018.

-All grant-funded activity must be complete by 31 July 2018.
-However, any activity that a college funds from its own resources may take place up until 31 December 2018.
+All grant-funded activity must normally be complete by 31 July 2018, and any activity that a college funds from its own resources must be complete by 31 December 2018.

 Other conditions of the grant